dheeraj23993/powercli/README.md

 # powercli
-This repository is for powercliscripts for vmWare related activity's
+This repository is for vmWare related activity's